-Employers can use the Supporting ongoing homeworking during coronavirus questionnaire from the CIPD.
+Employers can use the supporting ongoing homeworking during COVID-19 questionnaire from the CIPD.

 If changes are needed to make sure an employee can work at home in a safe and healthy way, employers are responsible for making sure they happen.

 Employers should review risk assessments regularly to make sure employees' working environments at home remain safe and healthy.

 Find out more about what employers should do from the Health and Safety Executive (HSE).